Home » Jazz Articles » Album Review » Zlatko Kaućić Quintet: Morning Patches

 Is there another dimension beyond the 3rd?
 Past length, breadth, and depth?
 And if so, can we perceive this fourth dimension?
 We're talking about sound and where a decent set of speakers creates an imagined material sound space.
 When you tap into a recording like Morning Patches from the Slovenian percussionist Zlatko Kaučič's Quintet, there appears to be something apart from the classically observed three dimensions.
 Maybe it is the space in which the recording took place, St. Martin's Church in Šmartno, Slovenia during the Brda Contemporary Music festival in 2018.
 Or maybe the quintet has managed to capture actual magic on tape.

 The veteran drummer Kaučič assembled this unique three woodwind, bass, and percussion quintet for what appears to be a one-off meeting.
-The woodwinds include American ex-pat Michael Moore (ICP Orchestra), Roman Marco Colonna (Setoladimaiale Unit), and Catalan Albert Cirera (Agusti Fernandez Liquid Trio), plus Italian double bassist Silvia Bolognesi.
+The woodwinds include American ex-pat Michael Moore - Clarinet (ICP Orchestra), Roman Marco Colonna (Setoladimaiale Unit), and Catalan Albert Cirera (Agusti Fernandez Liquid Trio), plus Italian double bassist Silvia Bolognesi.
 The ten tracks of pure improvisation accomplish well-constructed compositions, albeit instant compositions.
 Credit goes, not only to Kaučič for the lineup but to the players, because multiple spins of the music result in diverse experiences, that fourth dimension.
 Bird songs are the substance of the brief "Jutranja," with a gaggle of horns, while "September" features circular breathing over long tones, scraping metal, and the thunder of bass and drum.
 Kaučič and Bolognesi are content to leave the timekeeping to the collective whole.
 That said, there is a faux-swing to "Delirij" with each horn taking brief solos.
 The sounds rocket up and spiral down, without pause.
 A second, third, and fourth spin can result in distinctly different experiences.
 Maybe that is the stuff of the fourth dimension.

 Comments

-Get the Jazz Near You newsletter All About Jazz has been a pillar of jazz since 1995, championing it as an art form and, more importantly, supporting the musicians who create it.
+Get the Jazz Near You newsletter All About Jazz has been a pillar of jazz since 1995, championing it as an art form and, more importantly, supporting the musicians who make it.
 Our enduring commitment has made "AAJ" one of the most culturally important websites of its kind, read by hundreds of thousands of fans, musicians and industry figures every month.

-To expand our coverage even further and develop new means to foster jazz discovery and connectivity we need your help.
-You can become a sustaining member for a modest $20 and in return, we'll immediately hide those pesky ads plus provide access to future articles for a full year.
-This winning combination will vastly improve your AAJ experience and allow us to vigorously build on the pioneering work we first started in 1995.
+To maintain our platform while developing new means to foster jazz discovery and connectivity, we need your help.
+You can become a sustaining member for as little as $20 and in return, we'll immediately hide those pesky ads plus provide access to future articles for a full year.
+This winning combination vastly improves your AAJ experience and allow us to vigorously build on the pioneering work we first started in 1995.
 So enjoy an ad-free AAJ experience and help us remain a positive beacon for jazz by making a donation today.

 More